-Applicants who submit an unofficial transcript from a U.S. institution or an uncertified copy of a non-U.S. bachelor's degree at the time of admission may be accepted; however, all students are required to have submitted an official transcript or certified non-U.S. degree prior to enrolling and starting classes.
+Applicants who submit an unofficial transcript from a U.S. institution or an uncertified copy of a non-U.S. bachelor's degree at the time of admission may be accepted; however, all students are required to have submitted an official transcript or certified non-U.S. degree prior to their first-class session.